Stephen Vaden: Trade Court service

 On October 2, 2019, President Trump announced his intent to nominate Vaden to the United States Court of International Trade.
 On October 17, 2019, his nomination was sent to the Senate.
 President Trump nominated Vaden to the seat vacated by Judge Delissa A. Ridgway, who assumed senior status on January 31, 2019.
 A hearing on his nomination before the Senate Judiciary Committee was held on November 13, 2019.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 Later that day, he was re-nominated to the same seat.
 On January 16, 2020, his nomination was reported out of committee by a 12–10 vote.
 On November 18, 2020, the Senate invoked cloture on his nomination by a 49–44 vote.
 His nomination was confirmed later that day by a 49–43 vote.
 He received his judicial commission on December 21, 2020.

+U.S. deputy secretary of agriculture

+On December 22, 2024, President-elect Donald Trump announced that he would nominate Vaden to be deputy secretary at the United States Department of Agriculture.
+On January 20, 2025, his nomination was submitted to the U.S. Senate.
+On April 8, a hearing on his nomination was held before the Senate Agriculture, Nutrition and Forestry Committee.
+On May 5, his nomination was favorably reported out of committee by a 12–11 party-line vote.
+On June 10, the Senate invoked cloture on his nomination by a 48–45 vote.
+Later that day, his nomination was confirmed by a 48–45 vote.
+He was sworn in on July 7, 2025.